 The closing-down of Rapidshare marks a significant fall from grace, with the site having once been a primary outlet for pirates.

 Ernesto van der Sar, editor of file-sharing news site TorrentFreak (via BBC), said: “It’s clear that Rapidshare lost the vast majority of its users in recent years, after it implemented a series of anti-piracy measures.
-This visitor exodus has led to a sharp decline in revenues.”

 “The announced shutdown suggests that it was no longer viable for Rapidshare to offer its services in the present form.”